Nutrition – Eat healthy

 - For information of serving sizes, refer to Canada's Food Guide to Health Eating.

-- Read the Nutrition Guidelines for Children and Youth – Alberta
+- Read the Alberta Nutrition Guidelines for adults, children and youth

 - These foods provide vitamins, minerals and fibre, as well as other non-nutrients that may protect you against cancer heart disease and high blood pressure.